UX/UI and Design Terminology

 Design System

 A design system is a centralized collection of all components, rules, and standards used in creating products.
 It includes everything from colors and typography to specific buttons and forms.
-Its aim is to ensure consistency and speed up the design and development process.
+Its goal is to ensure consistency and speed up the design and development process.

 Color Palette